 A James Lind Alliance (JLA) Priority Setting Partnership (PSP) bringing together patients, carers and clinicians to identify the top 10 research priorities for community nursing..

 A James Lind Alliance (JLA) Priority Setting Partnership (PSP) bringing together patients, carers and clinicians to identify the top 10 research priorities for community nursing.

 Part of our Improving Health and Social Care research theme

-The first Community Nursing PSP survey will be closing on:
+The second Community Nursing PSP survey launched now live!